Kaputt / Broken – The Women's Prison at Hoheneck

 Alexander Lahl (1979, Berlin) studied cultural sciences in Berlin, Wroclaw and Frankfurt (Oder).
 He works as a writer, filmmaker and producer and co-founded the media label Die Kulturingenieure.
 Latest work together with Max Mönch: Treibsand.
 A graphic novel about the last days of the GDR, published by Metrolit.
 Currently he is working mainly on oceans subjects.

-Volker Schlecht works as an illustrator and filmmaker in Berlin.
-He studied communication design at the Burg Giebichenstein University of Art and Design Halle, and later on he taught at the animation department of the HFF Konrad Wolf Potsdam-Babelsberg.
-Currently he works as a professor of sequential illustration at the BTK University of Art and Design.
+Volker Schlecht works as an illustrator, artist and filmmaker in Berlin.
+He studied communication design at the Burg Giebichenstein Kunsthochschule Halle and worked for several years as a graphic designer at Moniteurs, Berlin.
+After that he became an assistent teacher at the animation department of the Film University Konrad Wolf Potsdam-Babelsberg, before he changed to the Berliner Technische Kunsthochschule as lecturer, later as a professor of sequential illustration.
+Since March 2022 he is the professor of drawing and design foundations at the architecture department of the Hochschule Anhalt in Dessau.
 Together with Alexandra Kardinar he founded their collaborative label Drushba Pankow in 2002.
-Schlecht was born 1968 in Radeberg.

 Alexander Lahl, Volker Schlecht